rgel/PowerCLi/Vi-Module/README.md

 # ![powercli](https://user-images.githubusercontent.com/6964549/49510073-dc030f80-f88f-11e8-9f9a-e1f0415c7ad2.png)$${\color{green}VMware \space VI \space Automation \space Module}$$

+> [!NOTE]
+> PowerShell `5` or above is required\
-<ins>Requirements:</ins> PowerShell 5 or above.
-To check, type the following command: `$PSVersionTable.PSVersion.Major`.
+> To check, type the following: `$PSVersionTable.PSVersion.Major`

-To install this module, drop the entire '<b>Vi-Module</b>' folder into one of your module directories.
+To install this module, drop the entire '<b>Vi-Module</b>' folder into one of your module directories

-The default PowerShell module paths are listed in the `$env:PSModulePath` environment variable.
+The default PowerShell module paths are listed in the `$env:PSModulePath` environment variable

 To make it look better, split the paths in this manner: `$env:PSModulePath -split ';'`

-The default per-user module path is: `"$env:HOMEDRIVE$env:HOMEPATH\Documents\WindowsPowerShell\Modules"`.
+The default per-user module path is: `"$env:HOMEDRIVE$env:HOMEPATH\Documents\WindowsPowerShell\Modules"`

-The default computer-level module path is: `"$env:windir\System32\WindowsPowerShell\v1.0\Modules"`.
+The default computer-level module path is: `"$env:windir\System32\WindowsPowerShell\v1.0\Modules"`

-To use the module, type following command: `Import-Module Vi-Module -Force -Verbose`.
+To use the module, type following command: `Import-Module Vi-Module -Force -Verbose`

-To see the commands imported, type `Get-Command -Module Vi-Module`.
+To see the commands imported, type `Get-Command -Module Vi-Module`

-For help on each individual cmdlet or function, run `Get-Help CmdletName -Full [-Online][-Examples]`.
+For help on each individual cmdlet or function, run `Get-Help CmdletName -Full [-Online][-Examples]`

 |No|Cmdlet|Description|
 |----|----|----|